-That’s not to say a 3rd offense is a walk in the park, but if things are handled properly, many of the potential penalties can be avoided, and you don’t have to worry about going to prison and having your life turned upside down.
-In some cases, you don’t even have to worry about losing your driver’s license.
+That’s not to say a 3rd offense is a walk in the park - it's not.
+However, if things are handled properly, many of the potential penalties can be avoided, and you don’t have to worry about going to prison and having your life turned upside down.
+In some cases, you don’t even have to worry about losing your driver’s license

 • $500 to $5,000 fine, and either of the following:

 ◦ 1 to 5 years imprisonment

 ◦ Probation, with 30 days to 1 year in jail.

 • 60 to 180 days community service.